neurodata/ood-workshop/faq.md

 Yes.
 Registration to the main conference includes all workshops.
 Pricing information can be found [here](https://nips.cc/Conferences/2021/Pricing2).

 ### Will there be any paper presentations?
-We decided not to include any paper sessions for this workshop due to the virtual nature of this workshop.
+No. We decided not to include any paper sessions for this workshop due to the virtual nature of this workshop.